jarvismayur/jarvismayur/README.md

-# Welcome to Mayur Tembhare's Projects 👨‍💻
+# Welcome  👨‍💻

 ## About Me

 Hi there!
-I'm Mayur Tembhare, a Full Stack Developer with a strong background in Python, Django, and Angular.
-My work primarily focuses on building scalable, efficient applications, particularly in the fintech sector.
+I'm Mayur Tembhare, a Full Stack Developer with a strong background in Python, Django,   My work primarily focuses on building scalable, efficient applications.
 I also have a keen interest in Machine Learning and AI system architecture, which I believe will be pivotal in shaping the future of technology.

 ## Skills & Technologies